Because You're Mine

-Because You're Mine is a 1952 American musical comedy film starring Mario Lanza.
-Directed by Alexander Hall, the film also stars Doretta Morrow, James Whitmore, and Bobby Van.
+Because You're Mine is a 1952 American musical comedy film directed by Alexander Hall and starring Mario Lanza, Doretta Morrow, James Whitmore and Bobby Van.

 Plot

-Opera singer superstar Renaldo Rossano (Mario Lanza) is drafted into the U.S. Army.
-His sergeant, "Bat" Batterson (James Whitmore), is an opera fan who admires Rossano and wishes Rossano to appraise his sister's (Doretta Morrow) singing voice.
-The rest of his platoon as well as the company commander disapproves of Batterson's showing favoritism to Rossano by excusing him from normal training.
+Opera singer superstar Renaldo Rossano is drafted into the U.S. Army.
+His sergeant, "Bat" Batterson, is an opera fan who admires Rossano and wants him to appraise his sister Brigit's singing voice.
+The rest of the platoon, as well as the company commander, disapprove of Batterson's favoritism toward Rossano, whom he excuses from normal training.

-Rossano schemes to have Batterson allow him to go to New York, supposedly to have his manager appraise Batterson's sister Brigit's singing voice but in reality allowing him to do a performance.
-After realizing he's been tricked, the sergeant sets out to make Rossano's military life considerably more difficult.
+Rossano schemes to have Batterson allow him to travel to New York, purportedly to have his manager hear Brigit sing, but in reality, Rossano wishes to perform on the stage.
+After realizing that he has been tricked, Batterson resolves to pose great difficulties for Rossano's military life.
+The two men brawl, sending them both to the brig and facing a court-martial.
+A United Nations delegation visiting the base insists that Rossano be freed in order to sing for them.

-This leads to a public fistfight between Sargeant and Private that lands both of them in the brig and facing court martial.

-Luckily, a United Nations delegation is visiting the base.
-They insist Rossano be freed from confinement to sing for them.

-Rossano's Mother(Lovsky) manages to smooth over the romantic differences between her son and Bridget.
+Rossano's mother settles his romantic problems with Bridget.